 Some key points to remember when sampling floor tiles:

-1. Ensure that all the different types of floor tile are sampled in case you have a mixture of asbestos and non-asbestos floor tiles.
+- Ensure that all the different types of floor tile are sampled in case you have a mixture of asbestos and non-asbestos floor tiles

-2. Check room perimeters, particularly around gripper rods as you may be able to pick up a loose piece instead of having to cut or snap off a new piece for analysis.
+- Check room perimeters, particularly around gripper rods as you may be able to pick up a loose piece instead of having to cut or snap off a new piece for analysis

-3. Always gently wet down any sample points, including the underside of the flooring just in case there is a layer of asbestos paper or adhesive concealed beneath.
+- Always gently wet down any sample points, including the underside of the flooring just in case there is a layer of asbestos paper or adhesive concealed beneath

 Our DIY asbestos testing kit is ideal for sampling asbestos floor tiles.

-For more information on sampling and analysing thermoplastic floor tiles, vinyl floor tiles, linoleum (and sheet flooring) and floor screed please contact us on 10923 661144 or use the contact form on this website.
+For more information on sampling and analysing floor tiles, sheet flooring and floor screed please contact us on 01923 661144.